Tribology: Transport and manufacturing

 Historically, tribology research concentrated on the design and effective lubrication of machine components, particularly for bearings.
 However, the study of tribology extends into most aspects of modern technology and any system where one material slides over another can be affected by complex tribological interactions.

 Traditionally, tribology research in the transport industry focused on reliability, ensuring the safe, continuous operation of machine components.
 Nowadays, due to an increased focus on energy consumption, efficiency has become increasingly important and thus lubricants have become progressively more complex and sophisticated in order to achieve this.
 Tribology also plays an important role in manufacturing.
 For example, in metal-forming operations, friction increases tool wear and the power required to work a piece.
 This results in increased costs due to more frequent tool replacement, loss of tolerance as tool dimensions shift, and greater forces required to shape a piece.

+Experimental tribological studies on high-nitrogen steels used in spark-ignition engine piston ring systems have shown that hydrogen-containing fuels and environmentally friendly lubricants can significantly modify wear intensity and friction behaviour under boundary lubrication conditions.

 One of the more common materials in aerospace specifically is copper matrix self-lubricating composites, which use solid lubricants.
 These lubricants are mixed in with the copper and other materials, which is effectively done by resonant acoustic mixing.

 The use of lubricants which minimize direct surface contact reduces tool wear and power requirements.
 It is also necessary to know the effects of manufacturing, all manufacturing methods leave a unique system fingerprint (i.e. surface topography) which will influence the tribocontact (e.g. lubricant film formation).